 Several half-day seminars are being offered for conference attendees on the day before the Conference.
 These seminars are optional and are in addition to the regular conference content.
-The three different seminars running concurrently (which means you'll have to pick just one).
+The different seminars running concurrently (which means you'll have to pick just one).

 Scaling Production & Masterbatching: